Apply Now

 • New Zealand Citizen, and ideally living in New Zealand.

-• Capable of acting co-operatively and in harmony with fellow members of the NZ delegation and other delegations involved in the program.
+• Capable of acting cooperatively and constructively with fellow members of the NZ delegation and other delegations involved in the program.

 • Expected to contribute greatly to the various activities for promoting sound development of young people, and representing New Zealand on the international stage.